soak

 ½ tsp turmeric powder

-a big handful coriander leaves, finely chopped
+a big handful of coriander leaves, finely chopped

 optional – finely sliced vegetables of choice – fennel rounds, carrot, green peas..etc